thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

 contentBox:
   buttonTitle: Make enquiry
   buttonUrl: booking-enquiry
-  title: Let us tailor your VIP Gold Coast Hens Party Experience
+  title: Let us tailor your VIP Gold Coast Birthday Party Experience
 gallery:
   - image: /images/uploads/girls-img9.jpg
   - image: /images/uploads/girls-img5.jpg
   - image: /images/uploads/girls-img4.jpg
   - image: /images/uploads/girls-img6.jpg
   - image: /images/uploads/pantsless-waiter.jpg
-contentColumnTitle: We love hens parties and hens parties love us!
+contentColumnTitle: We love birthday parties and birthday parties love us!
 contentColumn: >-
-  We have hosted over 1000 happy hens parties and we are continually striving to create the best experience possible for our guests.
+  We have hosted over 1000 happy birthday parties and we are continually striving to create the best experience possible for our guests.

   We understand that you want your special day to be memorable, fun, relaxing